Mufumi/Udacity-Operationalizing-Machine-Learning/README.md

 ### Set up Auto ML experiment

 Once authentication is complete, the user can proceed to create the Auto ML run with the relevant dataset and initiate an Auto ML experiment.

+[Azure-ML-Experiment.png]

 For this excercise we used the Bankmarketing dataset.
+[Registered_Dataset.png]

 This dataset contains customer data that is going to be used to find the best strategies to improve for the next marketing campaign.
 The aim is to deploy a model that will predict the effectiveness of the current marketing campaign.
 This experiment was conducted on a Standard_DS12_V2 compute cluster.

+[Azure_ML_run.png]

+[Get_detail_widget.png]

+The best run's model is the Voting Ensemble with an accuracy of 91.864%

+[Azure-ML-Experiment-Best-Run.png]

+[Azure_ML_Pipeline_run.png]
+[Azure_ML_Pipeline_run_2.png]

+[Get_detail_widget.png]

 ### Deploy best model